AndyCodez/expense-tracker-backend/README.md

 1. Users will primarily interact with the application through a web browser.
 2. Authentication and user management functionalities are not required for this prototype.
 3. The focus is on basic expense tracking and visualization, rather than advanced financial analysis features.
+4. Currently, the application displays a pie chart based on expense categories and the aggregated amounts for each category.
-4. Due to time constraints, API versioning was not implemented in this prototype.
+5. Due to time constraints, API versioning was not implemented in this prototype.
 Implementing API versioning is recommended for future development to manage changes and maintain backward compatibility.